Revised June 2020

 B. Termination or amendment of policy

-MNHS reserves the right to amend or terminate this Policy, as it deems appropriate, at any time in its sole discretion.
+MNHS reserves the right to amend or terminate this Policy, as it deems appropriate, at any time.

 C. Conflicts in policy

-To the extent any conflict arises in application of this Policy such that information sought could be construed as both public and private, the designation as private shall take precedence and the information accordingly shall not be released.
+To the extent any conflict arises in application of this Policy such that information sought could be construed as both public and private, MNHS may determine, consistent with this Policy, whether information should be maintained as public or private.

-MNHS will provide members of the public full accessibility to information held by MNHS as appropriate under this Policy.
-Information requests are made to the MNHS’ program staff.
-To balance its programs and workload, MNHS will schedule the response to a request within the larger context of its responsibilities and routines.
+MNHS will provide members of the public accessibility to information held by MNHS as appropriate under this Policy.

 - Denial of access to MNHS information

-The Director’s decision about the accessibility of information may be appealed to the MNHS’ Executive Council.
-Such appeal must be in writing and submitted within 30 calendar days of the Director’s decision.
-The Executive Council (or the Executive Committee acting on the Executive Council’s behalf) will consider the appeal.
-Upon receipt of an appeal, the President of the Executive Council will determine the process for considering the appeal.
+The Director’s decision about the accessibility of information may be further appealed to the MNHS Executive Council.
+Such appeal must be in writing and must be submitted within 30 calendar days of the Director’s decision.
+The Executive Council, or the Executive Committee acting under its authority on the Executive Council’s behalf, will consider the appeal.
+The President of the Executive Council will determine the process for considering such an appeal.
 Decisions of the Executive Council will generally be issued within 120 calendar days of receipt of a complete and timely written appeal.
-The decisions of the Executive Council are final.
+Decisions of the Executive Council are final.

 - Denial of access to information on sensitive historic resources

-The Director’s decision related to the accessibility of information on the location of historic resources (see Section II.B.13 of this Policy) is made in consultation with the National Park Service when appropriate and is final.
+The Director’s decision related to the accessibility of information on the location of historic resources (see Section III.B.14 of this Policy) is final.

 - Denial of access to State Archives collections

 Persons denied access to State Archives collections under Minnesota Statutes Ch.
 138.17 subd.
-1(c) may appeal the decision to the Executive Council within 30 calendar days of the denial notice being given.
-The Executive Council shall, within 30 calendar days of the filing of an appeal, issue a decision determining if the standards of the statute have been correctly applied.
-The decision of the Executive Council may be appealed to the District Court of Ramsey County.
+1(c) may appeal the decision in writing to the State Archivist.
+Decisions of the State Archivist may be appealed to the MNHS Executive Council within 30 calendar days of the State Archivists’ denial notice being sent.
+Within 30 calendar days of the receipt of such an appeal, the Executive Council shall issue a decision determining if the standards of the statute have been correctly applied.
+The decision of the Executive Council may be appealed to the District Court of Ramsey County per Minnesota Statutes Ch.
+138.17 subd.
+1(c)a.